BoevaLab/CanSig/docs/index.rst

 .. todo::
    Fill in the TODO items above.

-The results will be available in the generated directory ``tutorial-output/`` in a few minutes to hours depending on the size of the dataset.
+The results will be available in the generated directory ``tutorial-output/`` in a few minutes.

 Let's analyse its structure: